 RADA Festival 2020

-We are pleased to announce that the RADA Festival will be a commissioning partner for Home, Manchester.
-For their online Homemakers festival we have commissioned six new pieces of work available through the HOME, Manchester website from 2 July - December.
-Tickets are Pay What You Can starting from £0 with a suggested price of £5.
+In 2020 RADA was a commissioning partner for Home, Manchester.
+For their online Homemakers festival we commissioned six new pieces of work available that was available to watch through the HOME, Manchester website.

-Through the RADA Festival we support our graduates and networks as they explore their practice and make work that is provocative, questioning, open and will go on to affect the creative industries.
+Throughout the RADA Festival we support our graduates and networks explore their practice and make work that is provocative, questioning, open and will go on to affect the creative industries.

-The Festival provides a platform for emerging and established work at all levels from playreadings, visual installations and radio plays to re-staged classics and touring work.
+From 2016-20 the Festival was a platform for emerging and established work at all levels from playreadings, visual installations and radio plays to re-staged classics and touring work.

 The RADA Festival challenges, inspires and provokes urgent social and political questions.
 The Festival is also a springboard for emerging talent showcasing creative collaborations.
 We believe theatre should be accessible and relevant for all, and offer captioned and BSL-signed performances during the Festival, as well as introducing our first Pay What You Can tickets scheme in 2019.